GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 When enabling unsafe defaults, the default plugin settings are transformed like this:

 - The single endpoint is enabled
-- The "admin" elements are exposed in the GraphQL schema
+- The "sensitive" data elements are exposed in the GraphQL schema
 - All settings options and meta keys can be queried
 - The number of entities that can be queried at once is unlimited